liccium/liccium-chrome-extension/README.md

 ## Test declarations

-You can find verifiable content posted by this Twitter account.
+You can find verifiable content posted by this Twitter account:

 [https://twitter.com/spsth](https://twitter.com/spsth)